MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/sales-tax-calculation-on-general-journal.md

 #### Override the sales tax direction

-On the General journal lines, you can override the sales tax direction when the voucher contains **Ledger** as either account or offset account.
+You can override the sales tax direction on general journal lines when the voucher contains **Ledger** as either the account or the offset account.

 1. Go to **General ledger** > **Chart of accounts** > **Accounts** > **Main accounts**, and select the **Legal entity overrides** FastTab.
 2. Add a legal entity for which the **Sales tax direction** should be overridden, and select **Sales tax**.